texbld/texbld/README.md

 ## The Local Environment

-Project configurations should be located at `(your project root)/texbld.toml`, while local image configurations should be located at `$XDG_CONFIG_DIR/texbld/images/$name.toml`.
+The project configuration file should be in `(project root)/texbld.toml`, while local image configurations should be in `$HOME/.config/texbld/`.

 # Pre-release TODO